Sparxx/Ori/README.md

 If you'd like to tip you can send sol to sparx.sol

-"*" Indicates private/paid module - if interested join https://discord.gg/QgXSzPR9
+"*" Indicates private/paid module - if interested join [discord](https://discord.gg/u8EUjBDbhb) or dm me @sparxlol on twit/disc

 ## Features